 II.
-EXPERIMENTAL INVESTIGATION
+EXPERIMENTAL METHODS

-In this research work, AA 6061 and AA 7075 in the form of plate of dimensions 70 mm X 140 mm X 5 mm thick.
-The material composition of the base metals is shown in Table 1 and Table 2 respectively.
+The material chosen in this research work are from the same family.
+AA 6061 and AA 7075 in the form of plates of dimensions 70 mm X 140 mm X 5 mm.
+By using OES method, the composition is identified and it was tabulated in Table 1 and Table 2 respectively.

-Table 1.
-Al 6061 material composition.
+Table 1.Al 6061 material composition